FelixAugenstein/watson-assistant-tutorial/README.md

 ![Create dialog node Greeting](readme_images/purchase-summary.png)

 Finally you can test your assistant by clicking the "Try-it"-button on the upper right.
 You can talk to your assistant, clear the text and take a look at the context variables it saves during the conversation.

+If you encounter issues with the intents and responses try deleting the Anything Else node in the Dialog section.

 ![Create dialog node Greeting](readme_images/try-it.png)